Dealing with Super Abstract Answer Choices on the LSAT

 “fails to address the substantive point of the criticism that it is responding to”

-Of course, read outside of the context of the question they’re attached to, any answer choice should be harder to understand.
-But, trust me, these answer choices aren’t much easier to understand when read as part of an entire question.
-These answer choice were from questions about, respectively, medical self-help books, Andy Warhol’s Brillo Boxes, unprofessional workplace behavior, the probability of life in other solar systems, the possibility of self-forgiveness, and automobiles equipped with communication devices — not that you’d have any idea by reading these answer choices.
+Trust me, these answer choices aren’t much easier to understand when read as part of an entire question.
+These answer choice were from questions about, respectively, medical self-help books, Andy Warhol’s Brillo Boxes, unprofessional workplace behavior, the probability of life in other solar systems, the possibility of self-forgiveness, and automobiles equipped with communication devices.
 In fact, I’d argue that understanding these answer choices after reading the question is in some ways even harder, since you have to survive the shock of realizing these answer choices make no explicit reference to the subject matter of the question.

 Let’s talk about some strategies to deal with this pesky trend of abstraction.
 How can we reliably parse these answer choices, so that we understand what they’re saying and confirm that they are correct (or verify that they’re incorrect)?